g-duan/duan-academic/content/publication/journal-article-SCS2023/index.md

 slides: example
 ---

 This paper was funded by Natural Science Foundation of Liaoning Province of China (Key Program for Science and Technology Innovation).
+An accompanied paper [__G.
+Duan*__, T. Takemi & K. Ngan, K. (2023) Evaluation of pollutant exposure using virtual walkers and large-eddy simulation: Application to an idealised urban neighbourhood.  _Science of The Total Environment_](https://doi.org/10.1016/j.scitotenv.2023.162640) evaluates the PDFs for the pollutant exposure.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.